pedromsantos/AGILE-TECHICAL-PRACTICES-mentoring-program/README.md

 ## Delivery order and katas

 Each bullet point corresponds to a session in the program.
 This is a very hands-on program.
-Almost every concept has an associated kata, sometimes multiple katas, to apply the concept and solidify the learning.
+Almost every concept has an associated kata, sometimes multiple katas, to apply the idea and solidify the learning.

 | **Walking sessions**             | **Katas**                     | **Running sessions**                                         | **Katas**        | **Flying sessions**        | **Katas**        |
 | -------------------------------- | ----------------------------- | ------------------------------------------------------------ | ---------------- | -------------------------- | ---------------- |